averyhiebert/smart-health-cards/README.md

 this for fraudulent purposes (not that it would be easy to do this).
 The correct way to obtain a vaccine passport is to *get vaccinated*.

-Currently unfinished (it successfully generates codes/cards, but isn't fully paramaterized or convenient to use yet).

 # Dependencies:

 Requires Python 3, plus the following packages: `qrcode`, `jwcrypto`,